l61012345/Imagidentification/README.md

  > you can use infer-multi to indentify new pics in one folder
 * **gui**
 it can realize the identifacation using screenshot with a gui
-as it says that, it is really primitive and written for just "we seem to need a gui"
+as it says that, it is really primitive and written for just "it seems that we need a gui"